 - $8,000 – Semi-Finals Winner (advances to Finals Competition)

 - Businesses will be required to complete an entry form and make a 5 minute “sales pitch” about their business to a panel of judges.
 This will be followed by up to 5 minutes of q&a from the judges.

 - Sales pitch may include a PowerPoint presentation, samples, and props if desired.
 Be creative and have fun!

-- Competition winners at the regional and state level will be reimbursed funds upon submission of receipts showing funds used towards agreed upon eligible expenses with cash match requirements.
+- Competition winners at the state level will be reimbursed funds upon submission of receipts showing funds used towards agreed upon eligible expenses with cash match requirements.

 - Business must be located or planning to locate in the Uptown Marion District.

 - Business must be a for-profit business.

 - Businesses must provide a 25% cash match toward the business development efforts outlined in their business pitch.
 It is important to show you have some “skin in the game”.

 - While all businesses are welcome to apply, preference will be given to those in the retail and food services industries in order to fill a current gap in Uptown Marion.
 Preference will also be given to those open until at least 6:00pm M-F and have hours of operations on Saturday.